The Story Behind the Company

 1/10/15 Note: we no longer install solar hot water systems.
 With heat pump hot water heaters, the cost is much less today using solar PV and heat pump hot water heaters.

 FOR New Home Construction: If you are planning to build a new home, we can help you optimize the electrical energy efficiency, and in doing so, save enough in construction, and heating costs to partially pay for the renewable energy system.
 Please call us for free initial consultation while in the planning stages of your new home.
-Additional consultation is available at a competitive rate and consultation fees can be credited toward the purchase of a renewable energy system.

 An Investment for the Future The cost of commercial power will continue to rise indefinitely in the future for many reasons.
 First the delivery of power to you through a wire requires maintenance which is labor intensive and wages will not come down.
 The power source “too cheap to meter" nuclear power has become quite expensive.
 Polluting sources will need to be cleaned up and the ratepayer will pick up the tab.
 Only clean renewable solar, wind and Hydro can keep the environment clean.
 Direct grid-tie systems allow you to control the cost per kWhr paid to the power company by trading your free watts for their costly ones.
 By owning your own system rather than "renting" a power generator from the utility, you can truly declare your energy independence and security for the future.
 The above systems are turn-key installations with full parts and labor warranties.

 CVSolar can help you evaluate your needs and evaluate your site to determine the most cost effective approach to join the solar age and Declare your Energy Independence!
 Please Contact us early in your project stage for a free initial consultation.
 You can contact us now via email, call us, or stop in at our office in Rutland, Vermont and see for yourself how far Renewable Energy Systems have improved and become much more cost effective.